opalchonlapat/BabySoccer/README.md

-# BabySoccer
+# My project

-### My project
+### BabySoccer : Web application for analysis and prediction football result.

-This is data analytic part of my project.
+This is data analytic and machine learning part of my project.